PaulUithol/Backbone-relational/README.md

 Value: a string (which can be resolved to an object type on the global scope), or a reference to a `Backbone.Collection` type.

 Determine the type of collections used for a `HasMany` relation.
-Defining a `url(models<Backbone.Model>)` function on this Collection that's able to build a url for either the whole collection, or a set of models enables `fetchRelated` to fetch all missing models in one request, instead of firing a separate request for each.
-See [Backbone-tastypie](https://github.com/PaulUithol/backbone-tastypie/blob/master/backbone-tastypie.js#L70) for an example.
+Defining a `url(models<Backbone.Model[]>)` function on this Collection that's able to build a url for either the whole collection, or a set of models enables `fetchRelated` to fetch all missing models in one request, instead of firing a separate request for each.
+See [Backbone-tastypie](https://github.com/PaulUithol/backbone-tastypie/blob/master/backbone-tastypie.js#L74) for an example.

 ### includeInJSON

-Value: a boolean (true/false), or a string referencing one of the model's attributes.
+Value: a boolean, or a string referencing one of the model's attributes.
 Default: `true`.

 Determines how a relation will be serialized following a call to the `toJSON` method.
 A value of `true` serializes the full set of attributes on the related model(s), in which case the relations of this object are serialized as well.
-Set to `false to exclude the relation completely.
+Set to `false` to exclude the relation completely.
 You can also choose to include a single attribute from the related model by using a string.
-Example: `'name'`, or `Backbone.Model.prototype.idAttribute` to include ids.
+For example, `'name'`, or `Backbone.Model.prototype.idAttribute` to include ids.

 ### createModels

 Value: a boolean.
 Default: `true`.

-Should models be created from nested hashes, or not?
+Should models be created from nested objects, or not?

 ### reverseRelation